Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 The Problem It Solves

-Sidecars weren’t first-class citizens in Kubernetes.
-Specifically:
+Sidecar containers weren’t first-class citizens in Kubernetes.
+Three concrete pathologies:

 1. No guaranteed startup order.
 Istio’s envoy proxy could start after the app container, which tried to connect to the network before the proxy was ready.